 Although similar sightings were unofficially recorded by Richard Astley as early as 1987, this bizarre behaviour was only recently confirmed by scientists.
 On a research exhibition to the Chernobyl Exclusion Zone in January, members of the Forest Office of Lviv observed beavers nesting in the canopies of hardwood trees.

-You might wonder how beavers of Chernobyl have adapted to an arboreal life – how the even get up to the forest canopy.
+You might wonder how beavers of Chernobyl have adapted to an arboreal life.
+How do they even get up to the forest canopy?
 In fact, they use their teeth and, as they are rodents, they regrow.
 This has the added benefit of gnawing them down.

-To protect their kits (young ones) from the dangerous effects of radiation, adults have rapidly adapted to the change by making their homes in trees instead of the contaminated rivers around Chernobyl.
+To protect their kits (young ones) from the dangerous effects of radiation, adults have rapidly adapted to the change.
+They make their homes in trees instead of the contaminated rivers around Chernobyl.
 In this way they can safely raise the next generation without having to worry about mutations.

 One challenge of this new “lifestyle” may be their diet, which is also made up of water plants.
 The scales of the tree beetle Stultus aprilus were found in the stomach of one dead individual.
 This insect first found its way to Eastern Europe from France, where it is known as the “April fish” (poisson d’avril) due to its strong fishy flavour, may substitute the beaver’s need for aquatic plants.

 Scientists are fascinated by this discovery; however, they are not pleased.
 At the moment beavers are still building dams as they don’t spend all their time in trees.
 But there are worries that in the future, beavers will spend less time building dams on the ground and areas will flood the riverbanks, potentially spreading the contaminated water to other areas.